-18.11.1 General Cleaning
+19.9.1 General Cleaning

 The team will implement modified cleaning intervals for rooms and work areas.
 This applies especially for washroom facilities and communal spaces.
-Contact and touch surfaces such as work equipment, door handles and handrails are visibly clean at all times and are cleaned and disinfected at least twice daily.
+Contact and touch surfaces such as work equipment, door handles and handrails are always visibly clean and are cleaned and disinfected at least twice daily.
 Cleaning must be performed at least twice per day and whenever facilities are visibly dirty.
 There should be a regular cleaning programme with daily deep disinfection in place.